Valid Inference for Machine Learning Model Parameters: Comparison to Generalized Inferential Models

 In the context of machine learning, \citet{cella2022} suggests that the natural choice for $T_S$ is given by $T_S(\theta) = \rhat_S(\theta) - \inf_{\vartheta} \rhat_S(\vartheta)$.
 The bootstrapping approach then allows us to construct asymptotically correct confidence regions for the risk minimizer $\theta_0$ so long as the consistency condition is satisfied.

 The GIM framework using the suggested $T_S$ function is clearly an alternative approach to exploring the validity of ML models.
 However, there are key differences between our approach and that of GIMs.
-Firstly, we note that $\varepsilon$-plausibility in ML models is not random, whereas GIM plausibilities are.
-This yields different definitions for validity: GIMs require plausibilities of ``true" statements to be small with low probability, whereas we simply require that the plausibility be large.
-Furthermore, although both our approach and GIMs use bootstrapping to calculate plausibilities in practice to achieve prespecified type I error guarantees, GIMs only provide asymptotic validity, whereas we are able to arrive at validity at both finite sample sizes and at finite numbers of bootstrap resamples.
-Finally, the confidence sets for $\theta_0$ in GIMs are obtained from inverting the bootstrap test, and so are only approximately valid for large sample sizes; our sets of $\varepsilon$-AERMs are valid for $\theta_0$ at all sample sizes and can be computed without bootstrapping.
+Firstly, although both our approach and GIMs use bootstrapping to calculate plausibilities in practice to achieve prespecified type I error guarantees, GIMs only provide asymptotic validity, whereas we are able to arrive at validity at both finite sample sizes and at finite numbers of bootstrap resamples.
+Similarly, the confidence sets for $\theta_0$ in GIMs are obtained from inverting the bootstrap test, and so are only approximately valid for large sample sizes; our sets of $\varepsilon$-AERMs are valid for $\theta_0$ at all sample sizes and can be computed without bootstrapping.
+Furthermore, our approach gives clear bounds on the size of the confidence set and has theory regarding its consistency properties---such theory regarding the statistical power of the method is not currently present in the GIM approach.
+Finally, we note from an imprecise probability perspective that $\varepsilon$-plausibility in ML models is not random, whereas GIM plausibilities are; this yields different definitions for validity: GIMs require plausibilities of ``true" statements to be small with low probability, whereas we simply require that the plausibility be large.